abschill/rust-is-good/README.md

 # What's this

-This repository is a list of articles that complain about **Rust**'s perfection.
+This repository is a list of articles that talk about **Rust**'s perfection.

 ## Motivation